M.Ed. In Educational Leadership – Tier I Leadership

 Admission Requirements

-• Employment – Employed in role within an organization providing educational services.
+• Employment role in an organization providing educational services

-• Experience – Minimum of TWO (2) years of teaching experience required.
+• Evidence of two years of teaching experience

 Admission Criteria for Unique Cases: